 Japanese Beetle Control

 Here it is, the culprit of significant damage in Arkansas landscapes right now.
-It’s a bit early in the season (June 10, 2019) to see adults; usually they emerge late June and early July.
+It’s a bit early in the season (mid-June 2020) to see adults; usually they emerge late June and early July.
 While it’s certainly not the only pest we are hearing about this week (yes, we are talking about you, Spittlebug), Japanese Beetles are really taking a bite out of some of our favorite plants… and inviting their friends to join the feast.
 What?!
 Yup, this pest gives off a pheromone when feeding, which can quickly turn a solitary meal into a veritable feeding frenzy, leaving your plants decimated.

 Japanese Beetles are pretty little insects with blue-green heads and lovely copper colored backs that emerge from the soil and begin feeding as adults, typically in late June.
 They will lay eggs in July and August, leading to the emergence of more Japanese Beetles next year, and yet another round of voracious, indiscriminate consumption of over 300 different species of common landscape plants, such as our beloved roses.
 The one pictured above has been loving life on a contorted filbert.
 For shame!